AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/get-started/integrate-with-vue.md

     The code does the following:

-    1. Import the Veaury and AgoraChat chat components.
+    1. Import the Veaury and `EaseChat` components.
     1. Use Veaury's `applyPureReactInVue` function to convert the React component into a Vue component.
-    1. Define theme variables and pass them to the AgoraChat component to switch the UIKit theme.
+    1. Define theme variables and pass them to the `EaseChat` component to switch the UIKit theme.
     1. Add some styles to beautify the interface.

     Delete the irrelevant code in `App.vue` and keep only `RouterView`.
 When you visit http://localhost:5173, the `template` interface is as follows: